 We choose to load from memory into the register %eax, using the sequence movl 64(%eax), %eax; ret.
 We first load the address into %eax, using, for example, the constant-load procedure detailed above.
 Because of the immediate offset in the movl instruction we use, the address in %eax must actually be 64 bytes less than the address we wish to load.
 We then apply the movl sequence, after which %eax contains the contents of the memory location.
-This procedure, and later ones, are detailed in the full version of this paper, available online [26].
+The procedure is detailed in Figure 3.
+Note the notation we use to signify, "the pointer in this cell requires that 64 be added to it so that it points to some other cell."